Ads

 During vertical flight in a no-wind condition, the lift and thrust forces both act vertically upward.
 Weight and drag both act vertically downward.
 When lift and thrust equal weight and drag, the helicopter hovers; if lift and thrust are less than weight and drag, the helicopter descends vertically; if lift and thrust are greater than weight and drag, the helicopter rises vertically.

 For forward flight, the tip-path plane is tilted forward, thus tilting the total lift-thrust force forward from the vertical.
 This resultant lift-thrust force can be resolved into two components: lift acting vertically upward and thrust acting horizontally in the direction of flight.
-In addition to lift and thrust, there is weight, the downward acting force, and drag, the rearward acting or retarding force of inertia and wind resistance.
+In addition to lift and thrust, there is weight, the downward-acting force, and drag, the rearward-acting force resulting from aerodynamic resistance to motion through the air.

 In straight-and-level, unaccelerated forward flight, lift equals weight and thrust equals drag.
 (Straight-and-level flight is flight with a constant heading and at a constant altitude.)
 If lift exceeds weight, the helicopter climbs; if lift is less than weight, the helicopter descends.
 If thrust exceeds drag, the helicopter increases speed; if thrust is less than drag, it decreases speed.